JoonaNeittamo/previouswork/sqlite_database_to_csv/README.md

-# DatabaseProgramming_CSVAssignment
+# assignment.py
-Turning SQLite3 database into CSV assignment created by Postari Aleksi for Database Programming class, returned / completed by Joona Neittamo.
+Turning CSV data into a created SQLite Database assignment created by Postari Aleksi for Database Programming class, returned / completed by Joona Neittamo.

+# .csv files
+Contain data to be turned with the assignment.py into an SQLite Database